owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 :Calculate Project Report:

-   Given a project, this function calculates a single aggregated `Report`_ for the entire project hierarchy.
+   Given a project, this function calculates a single aggregated report for the entire project hierarchy.
 It needs to recursively walk the projects, query their budgets and transactions, calculate reports, and combine those reports into one.